SBRG/Bacterial_TRN_Dominance_and_Independence/README.md

-# Regulator Independence and Dominance are Emergent Properties of Bacterial Transcriptional Regulation
+# Regulator Dominance creates a Simple Structure within Complex Transcriptional Regulatory Networks

-This repository contains the codes and data for the manuscript 'Regulator Independence and Dominance are Emergent Properties of Bacterial Transcriptional Regulation'.
+This repository contains the codes and data for the manuscript.

 ## Repository Structure